Jenderal92/Sticker-Maker/README.md

 4. **ZIP Packaging**
    Automatically compresses all processed stickers and metadata into a ZIP file, ready for upload to platforms.

-5. **Interactive Banner**
-   A stylish terminal banner makes the user experience engaging and futuristic.

 ## Requirements